saleweaver/sp-api-docs/docs/utils/load_all_pages.rst

 ..  automethod:: sp_api.util.load_all_pages

-The example below will load all pages, transforming the decorated function to a generator:
+The example below will load all pages, transforming the decorated function to a generator.
+The generator yields a page at a time.

+Some examples:

 .. code-block:: python